Seven Springs Holistic Retreats

 The Space of Seven Springs

-Seven Springs is a retreat center featuring seven natural springs on 126 acres of family owned land in the foothills of the Great Smoky Mountains. near Maryville, Tennessee, Nestled deep in a hollow with trees all around it's easy to forget that we're just 20 minutes away from the Knoxville airport.
-The
+Seven Springs is a retreat center featuring seven natural springs on 128 acres of family owned land in the foothills of the Great Smoky Mountains- near Maryville, Tennessee.
+Nestled deep in a hollow with a rich forest fed by ancient springs, it's easy to forget that we're just 20 minutes away from the Knoxville airport.

-This land has been in the family for three generations.
-Driving onto the property, you’ll pass a rare and historic cantilever barn.
-As you make your way to the yurt village, you’ll see the Long Family house on the hill.
-This traditional post and beam was built by Herman Long, as was his mother’s house that once stood in the main field.
-Turning the corner towards the yurt village, you’ll see a newly built fire circle on the footprint of our first cabin, which we now honor as our Fire Circle.
-Throughout the years, this land has raised cattle, chickens, and many vegetable gardens.
+Throughout the years, this land has raised cattle, chickens, a few pigs, and many vegetable gardens.
 Mary and Herman began a greenhouse business and this land raised thousands of plants for our community to enjoy.
 Now as years have passed, the land sits here, waiting for what next it is to raise.
-We now hope this land raises consciousness, awareness, and connection.
-This land is here to be a part of our lives, and we are delighted to share it with our community as a space to host and participate in retreats and events.
+With purposeful intention and action, this land now raises consciousness, awareness, and connection.
+This land is here as part of our lives, and we are delighted to share it with our community as a space to host and participate in retreats and events.

 Meet the Family